 A good place to begin to understand how agile methodologies apply to product development is the Wikipedia entry on Agile Software Development.

 Agile software development is a group of software development methods based on iterative and incremental development, where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
+It promotes adaptive planning, evolutionary development and delivery, and a time-boxed iterative approach, and encourages rapid and flexible response to change.
 It is a conceptual framework that promotes foreseen interactions throughout the development cycle.

-Interestingly, these characteristics stand in direct contrast with traditional product development approaches, as they did with many software development methods ten years ago.
+Interestingly, these characteristics stand in direct contrast to traditional product development approaches, as they did with many software development methods ten years ago.
 Product requirements are often frozen early on.
 Engineering organizations are often rigidly structured with clear lines of authority.
 Development schedules are often laid out far in advance.

 Yet, Agile Software Development has met widespread success.
 Today, most software development organizations use some variation of this framework.
 But its applicability to product development requires some translation.
 In Table 1 below, the left column shows core principles of the Agile Manifesto per the Wikipedia entry on Agile Software Development.
 The right column shows the translation of these principles into Agile Product Development.